Chart Color Schemes

 Morawa faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover is approximately 52%, leading that of the average SA2 area with about 2,149 people having it.
-The most common medical conditions are arthritis and asthma, impacting 9.8% and 7.4% of residents respectively.
-About 65.8% of residents declared themselves completely clear of medical ailments, compared to 66.8% across Rest of WA.
-The area has 22.7% of residents aged 65 and over (931 people), which is higher than the 18.3% in Rest of WA.
+The rate of private health cover is approximately 52%, leading that of the average SA2 area (~2,149 people).
+The most common medical conditions are arthritis (9.8%) and asthma (7.4%).
+65.8% of residents declare themselves completely clear of medical ailments, compared to 66.8% across Rest of WA.
+22.7% of residents are aged 65 and over (931 people), higher than the 18.3% in Rest of WA.
 Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health